gardner/house-party/web/src/pages/bill.md

   - **3.3.4.2** Median multiple 3.1 to 4.0: LVT rate = 1% of land value
   - **3.3.4.3** Median multiple 4.1 to 5.0: LVT rate = 2% of land value
   - **3.3.4.4** Median multiple 5.1 and above: LVT rate = 3% of land value

+### Section 4: Land Valuations for LVT Purposes

+#### 4.1 Establishment of Land Valuation Unit
+- **4.1.1** A specialized Land Valuation Unit (LVU) shall be established within Quotable Value Limited or as an independent entity under the oversight of the Inland Revenue Department.
+- **4.1.2** The LVU shall be responsible for conducting regular land valuations specifically for the purpose of Land Value Tax assessments.

+#### 4.2 Valuation Methodology and Frequency
+- **4.2.1** The LVU shall develop and maintain standardized methodologies for assessing land value, excluding improvements.
+- **4.2.2** Land valuations shall be conducted annually to ensure up-to-date and accurate assessments for LVT purposes.
+- **4.2.3** The valuation methodology shall be transparent and publicly available, incorporating factors such as location, zoning, and local market conditions.

+#### 4.3 Funding of Valuations
+- **4.3.1** The primary cost of land valuations shall be borne by the national government to ensure consistency and fairness across all regions.
+- **4.3.2** A portion not exceeding 5% of the annual LVT revenue shall be allocated to offset the costs of the valuation system.
+- **4.3.3** The exact percentage shall be determined annually by the Minister of Finance in consultation with the IRD and the LVU, based on the actual costs incurred and projected needs.

+#### 4.4 Appeals Process
+- **4.4.1** Landowners may appeal their land valuation within 60 days of receiving their assessment notice.
+- **4.4.2** A nominal fee, to be set by regulation and not exceeding 1% of the assessed land value or NZD 500, whichever is lower, shall be required to file an appeal.
+- **4.4.3** The appeal fee shall be fully refunded if the appeal results in a reduction of the assessed land value.

+#### 4.5 Transparency and Reporting
+- **4.5.1** The LVU shall publish an annual report detailing:
+  - **4.5.1.1** The total cost of conducting land valuations nationwide.
+  - **4.5.1.2** The number of valuations conducted.
+  - **4.5.1.3** A summary of valuation methodologies used.
+  - **4.5.1.4** The number and outcomes of appeals.
+- **4.5.2** This report shall be made publicly available and submitted to Parliament.

+#### 4.6 Collaboration with Local Authorities
+- **4.6.1** The LVU shall collaborate with local authorities to ensure that LVT valuations are coordinated with existing rating valuations to minimize duplication and inconsistencies.
+- **4.6.2** Local authorities shall provide relevant data and assistance to the LVU as needed for accurate land valuations.

+#### 4.7 Review and Adjustment
+- **4.7.1** The valuation system and its funding mechanism shall be reviewed every three years to ensure efficiency, fairness, and effectiveness.
+- **4.7.2** Based on these reviews, the Minister of Finance may propose adjustments to the valuation process or funding mechanism, subject to parliamentary approval.

 ### Section 4: Criteria for Median Multiple